W Idioms

 - something is final and in the past

-What's done is done and now that he has quit his job he must find a new one.
+What's done is done.
+Now that the man has quit his job he must find a new one.

 What's keeping you?